rjspencer/docs/theming.md

 : the total amount of photo albums

 ## PhotoAlbumView
-A view for a single photo album. *Meant to be used with {Page:PhotoAlbumView}*
+A view for a single photo album. *Meant to be used with {page:PhotoAlbumView}*

 ### block:PhotoAlbumView
 PhotoAlbumPhotoUrl